burrowers/garble/README.md

 Using the `-literals` flag causes literal expressions such as strings to be replaced with more complex expressions, resolving to the same value at run-time.
+String literals injected via `-ldflags=-X` are also replaced by this flag.
 This feature is opt-in, as it can cause slow-downs depending on the input code.

 Literals used in constant expressions cannot be obfuscated, since they are